FAQS

 WHAT IS POLE DANCING?

 Pole dancing incorporates elements of gymnastics, dance and acro on a vertical pole with the ability to perform poses, combos or choreography on either a spinning or static pole.
 Pole dancing is a fantastic way to tone up your body, build strength and develop your flexibility.
+Originating from strip clubs in the late 90's - dancers took the skills they learnt in the clubs, began running small groups to learn together until eventually opening studio's all across the world.
+Pole Dance is one of the biggest dance movements to happen, finding mainstream popularity around 2020/2021.

 CAN I DO POLE?